To book an appointment with a counsellor you must call the Hub.

 Since McGill offers brief support, your clinician can refer you to resources in the community if you require or prefer longer-term support.

-If you'd like to transfer counsellors, please read more first.
+If you'd like to transfer counsellors, please read about Clinician Transfer Requests first.

 Are you not currently located in Quebec?
 Are you an international student?
 Do you prefer remote care?